Boguty Mountains: History

-Presumably, geologists studying this area believed that the red-colored clays belong to the young Cenozoic deposits of the Trans-ili Alatau.
+Presumably, geologists studying this area believed that the red-colored clays belong to the young Cenozoic deposits of the Trans-Ili Alatau.
 They are widely distributed throughout the Tien Shan.
-In the Trans-ili Alatau are found everywhere, especially in the Eastern part of the range-in the Bugutinsky mountains.
+In the Trans-Ili Alatau are found everywhere, especially in the Eastern part of the range-in the Bugutinsky mountains.
 Clays were formed in arid, hot climate and more or less flat terrain, as indicated by their clay composition, red color and gypsum content.
 The remains of such steppe or savanna-type animals as ancient horses, giraffes, gazelles, turtles and others that were found in the Miocene epoch were found on the territory of the monument.
 This indicates that red-colored clays are Miocene in age, i.e. 35 million years.
-Mountains are composed of rocks formed as a result of slow cooling and crystallization of magma in the depths of the earth's crust, as well as products of volcanic eruptions – slags, lava, tuffs.
+Mountains are composed of rocks formed as a result of slow cooling and crystallization of magma in the depths of the Earth's crust, as well as products of volcanic eruptions – slags, lava, tuffs.
 In addition, a variety of sedimentary varieties of rocks – calcareous and clay.
-Confirmation of this formation of mountains is a large number of minerals located on the surface of the earth.
-Literally everywhere you can see volcanic tuff formed from cemented volcanic ash, andesite formed from viscous, soup-like lava, the remains of obsidian lava rich in silica, bubbly basalt that occurs when the lava cools.
+Confirmation of this formation of mountains is a large number of minerals located on the surface of the Earth.
+Volcanic tuff, which formed from cemented volcanic ash, can be seen, as well as andesite formed from viscous, soup-like lava, the remains of obsidian lava rich in silica, and bubbly basalt that occurs when the lava cools.
 Over millions of years, this loose material was compressed and cemented under the weight of the upper layers, turning into a "hard" stone.

 Boguty is characterized by a medium-mountain terrain with characteristic soft and smoothed forms (hills).
 Some parts of the mountains are called "Kudaibergen Hills", "Koskar Hills".
 Occasionally, the slopes can be steep and rocky.
 The middle mountains are bounded on all sides by clear, strongly dissected ledges.
 In the Boguta mountains, the main sources of surface water are mountain springs.
 There are no other sources of water in the mountains.
 The Red mountains are especially beautiful at sunset.
-When the sun sinks to the horizon, all the hollows that have been dug by water and blown out by the winds are clearly outlined in blue shadows.
+When the Sun appears near the horizon, all the hollows that have been dug by water and blown out by the winds are clearly outlined in blue shadows.
 They mysteriously twinkle with myriads of bright reflections, as if covered with shards of glass.
 These are gypsum crystals.
 Dotted the slopes of the mountains, sometimes with small, smooth, glass-like plates, then with quaint columns, cones, needles, and pyramids.
-They are formed when, when lakes and seas dry out, substances dissolved in water, such as table salt and gypsum, precipitate and crystallize.
+They are formed when substances dissolved in water, such as table salt and gypsum, precipitate and crystallize when lakes and seas dry out.

-A Deposit of tungsten ores was discovered on the Ulken Boguta spur in 1941.
+A deposit of tungsten ores was discovered on the Ulken Boguta spur in 1941.
 Ore bodies are represented by huskies (diorite, diabase-porphyrites).
 Ore-containing minerals: formality, molybdenite, wolframite.